steel-sword/yal/README.md

 ```
 (println (if (= 5 5) 10 15))
 ```
-This code will print `10` not `15`.
+This code will print `10`, not `15`.
 But why we need it to be a special form and calculated in this order?
-Couldn't we make an `if` function.
+Couldn't we make an `if` function?
 This example will explain you
 ```
 (if (= (input) "hi") (println "Hello world") (println "Goodbye"))